rocket-pool/smartnode/README.md

 # Quick Install

 If you just wish to run a node in the Rocket Pool network, you can install this software quickly and easily using the [Smart Node Installer](https://github.com/rocket-pool/smartnode-install) package.
-Currently on Ubuntu is supported with more OS's on the way.
+Currently only Ubuntu is supported with more OS's on the way.

 # Package